-In the event of death in students immediate family the student may have up to three School days to handle family affairs and to attend the funeral.
-Immediate family is defined as: father, mother, brother, sister, spouse, domestic partner, child, mother-in-law, father-in-law, grandparents, grandchildren and grandparents-in law.
+In the event of death in a student's immediate family, the student may have up to three School days to handle family affairs and to attend the funeral.
+Immediate family is defined as: father, mother, brother, sister, spouse, domestic partner, child, mother-in-law, father-in-law, grandparents, grandchildren, and grandparents-in-law.
 Students must make up any days absent due to bereavement leave.
-Bereavement days off apply towards allowed days absent in a term.
-Students missing School due to bereavement will be required to make-up all missed work, test and/or quizzes, and be given full credit for missed work.
+Bereavement days off apply towards the allowed days absent in a term.
+Students missing School due to bereavement will be required to make up all missed work, tests, and/or quizzes, and be given full credit for missed work.